junxit/us-congress-bills-119/bill.md

   > - **(d)** *Prohibition on limitation of scope* No court may define or limit the scope of the duties of an official of the Executive Office of the President.
   > - **(e)** *Dismissal* In any action subject to removal under paragraph (5) or (6) of section 1442(a), such case shall be dismissed unless rebutted by clear and convincing evidence establishing that the continued pendency of the State claim or charge would not in any way interfere, hinder, burden, or delay the execution of the duties of the President or Vice President.

+- **(b)** *Table of sections* The table of sections for such chapter is amended by adding at the end the following:
-- **(b)** *Application* The amendments made by this section shall apply to civil actions or criminal prosecutions pending on the date of enactment of this Act or commenced on or after such date.
+- **(c)** *Application* The amendments made by this section shall apply to civil actions or criminal prosecutions pending on the date of enactment of this Act or commenced on or after such date.